MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 #### Resources
 READINGS: There are extra texts in the readings folder that are **NOT** required for the course.
-They are provided as a resource for students who are interested in delving deeper into mapping/cartography/related concepts.
+They are provided as a further resource for students who are interested in delving deeper into mapping/cartography concepts.

 [Maptime's resources](http://maptime.io/lessons-resources/)
 </br>[Ingrid Burrington's Overview of Mapping Tools](http://lifewinning.github.io/maps-cmu/resources/big-picture-tools.html)